 My answer, the truthful one, is, “Yes and no.”

 But what if things have been going well?
-There’s no mastitis, she’s healthy, mid- to late lactation, if the calf is weaned, it’s been for a few weeks, etc… then it isn’t going to kill her if you’re a little late one, maybe even the occasional two nights a week if you’ve got something going on like a field trip or a special occasion.
+There’s no mastitis, she’s healthy, mid- to late lactation, if the calf is weaned, it’s been for a few weeks, etc… Then it isn’t going to kill her if you’re a little late one, maybe even the occasional two nights a week if you’ve got something going on.

 Around here, we’re anything but regular with our milking times, especially at night.
 Our night time milking is anywhere between 5:30-7:30 depending on how crazy things are around here.
 Often it’s my fault and I couldn’t get dinner on at 5 like I’m supposed to.
-The main milking team is often disorganized and it can take over 20 minutes just to find the wash pail, the dog ran away to the neighbors, the sheep got out, Stella won’t come in…. in a night all these things add up and we can be pretty late.
+The main milking team can be disorganized.
+It can take over 20 minutes just to find the wash pail.
+Then the dog ran away to the neighbors, the sheep got out, Stella won’t come in… In a night all these things add up and we can be pretty late.
 It happens.

 A few weeks ago, we took a long ago promised trip to the city and went to the zoo.
-The grandparents came, we don’t see them nearly as often as we’d like, we got to blabbing, and riding camels, and eating ice cream.
+The grandparents came, we don’t see them nearly as often as we’d like.
+We got to blabbing, and riding camels, and eating ice cream.
 Time slipped away.
 We didn’t even leave until it was Milk O’Clock.
 (It might have even been Milk:Thirty!)
 We high-tailed it home and took care of the gals right away, but in the end, there were no detrimental effects.
-We didn’t lose production, no one got mastitis from it.
+There was no dip in production and no one even got mastitis.

 We’ve even been known in the past to leave the calf on with mama for the 12 hours it’s supposed to be off to go out of town for the night!
-To me that’s one of the great perks of leaving the calf on mama & not bottle-feeding it the milk.
+To me, that’s one of the great perks of leaving the calf on mama & not bottle-feeding it the milk.
 You have a Relief Milker when you need it.
-Obviously, that wouldn’t work if it was weaned, but the option still is there and you could try to plan big trips for prior to weaning, or better yet during the “dry” season.
+Obviously, that wouldn’t work if it was weaned, but the option still is there.
+You could try to plan big trips for prior to weaning, or better yet during the “dry” season.

-I look at it this way.
 As a lactating mammal (and I’m currently clocking in at 9.25 years of lactation under my belt), there are times when baby can NOT be late for a feeding!
-Like when baby is a newborn.
-Or if he or she slept really well and we missed an overnight feeding or worse, two.
+Like when the baby is a newborn.
+Or if he or she slept really well and we missed an overnight feeding or worse two.
 Or if that happens a couple days in a row and I feel a blocked duct or especially if there is a case of mastitis.
-If I miss one of those feedings it could jeopardize my health and my milk supply and therefore eventually, the baby’s health.
+If I miss one of those feedings it could jeopardize my health and milk supply and therefore, eventually, the baby’s health.

 But, let’s take Phoebe for example.
 Right now, she’ll be 10 months old in a little over a week.
 I could skip 2-3 feedings before my body starts screaming for some relief.
 Several months ago, if I was an hour late it was torture.

-While we have to use good judgement and discretion as to when we can be late for milkings, it is possible to do so without any harm to the cow or her milk supply.
+While we have to use good judgment and discretion as to when we can be late for milkings, it is possible to do so without any harm to the cow or her milk supply.
 But even if that was not the case (because some types of outings are introvert-friendly), I’m resolved to make the sacrifice to be home on time for the majority of nights so long as we are caring for dairy cows on our homestead.
-It’s worth it to me for my children to have access to one of the most beneficial and healthy (not to mention absolutely delicious) foods in its purest, untampered form.
-And now, as a business, it’s worth it to me to provide a service to those who aren’t able to have their own dairy animals so their families can benefit and enjoy raw milk as well.
+It’s worth it to me for my children to have access to one of the most beneficial and healthy (not to mention absolutely delicious) foods in its purest, untampered form, raw milk.